daverbk/studies/conspectus/docs/java/concurrency.md

 | `WorkStealingPool`    | Uses a work-stealing algorithm to distribute tasks among the threads in the pool | `newWorkStealingPool`    |
 | `ForkJoinPool`        | Specialized `WorkStealingPool` for executing `ForkJoinTasks`                     | n/a                      |

+#### `WorkStealingPool`

+The work stealing thread pool is used for parallelism, and concurrent execution of tasks.
+Each worker thread has its own task queue.
+When a worker thread finishes its own tasks, and its queue is empty, it can "steal" tasks from the back of other worker threads' queues.

+The `ForkJoinPool` class is Java's implementation of the Work Stealing Pool.
+The `newWorkStealingPool` actually creates an instance of `ForkJoinPool` under the hood.

 ### `Runnable` and `Callable`

 Significantly, compared to `Runnable`, `Callable` returns a value